DarthMike/darthmike.github.io/source/_posts/2015-04-17-adopting-nullability-annotations.markdown

 categories: [objective-c, iOS, code style]
 ---

 Apple introduced nullability annotations to Objective-C compiler from [XCode 6.3](https://developer.apple.com/swift/blog/?id=25).
 I was really surprised by this change, and welcomed it with open arms when I saw the release notes.
-My first thought was: Objetive-C is learning from Swift!
+My first thought was: Objective-C is learning from Swift!
 I want to share my 2 cents on this new annotation and what it means for more modern Objective-C code.

 <!-- more -->